-Why is Search engine optimization a long-term strategy?
+Why is Search engine optimisation a long-term strategy?
 It aims to position your company as an industry leader through the production of valuable content.
 Unlike paid media, which once you turn on, starts generating traffic that same day, SEO takes a little time to develop.
 Also, unlike paid media, SEO has a stable customer acquisition cost, and the leads don’t stop once your budget runs out.
 With some forward-thinking and smart SEO lead gen techniques, you can create an SEO lead generation system that consistently keeps your sales pipeline filled and grows your revenue reliably over time, at a customer acquisition cost far superior to other channels.

-In this article, we’ll go over some of the most effective SEO lead generation techniques we’ve uncovered, helping you to improve your optimization efforts and generate SEO leads.
+In this article, we’ll go over some of the most effective SEO lead generation techniques we’ve uncovered, helping you to improve your optimisation efforts and generate SEO leads.
 Whether you’re a new or seasoned marketer, this article should have something for you.

 Audit and Find Opportunities To Improve

-How do you know where your search engine optimization needs to improve without an audit?
+How do you know where your search engine optimisation needs to improve without an audit?
 An audit can be a great way to evaluate your current standing, find gaps in your strategy, and identify opportunities for improvement both onsite and offsite.

 A close examination of your site performance and general adherence to SEO best practices is a key first step to start as you look to improve your SEO lead generation techniques.
 Do all of your pages have SEO meta titles and fleshed out descriptions?
 Is every page targeting specific keywords and sub-keywords?
 Are you using those keywords to inform the content on those pages?